olbrichattila/godbmigrator/README.md

 git@github.com:olbrichattila/godbmigrator_cmd.git

-## Create migration SQL files into the the folder migrations (will be configurable)
+## Create migration SQL files into a folder

 ## What is the provider?